June 1, 2016

 Flower Break!
 The Dame's Rocket is really pretty but it's quite invasive, so I'm going to pull up most of it after the blooms are gone.
 Several kinds of ferns are in full display now but some are still unfurling.
 This peony bud still has little ants picking away at the seams.

 We have LOTS of flies now.
 More kinds of crane flies each week.
 This one has one of those wing patterns that resembles block printing.
 The raspberry flowers are already collecting hover flies.
 This is one of the smallest species, but very fat.
+I think she is a Toxomerus marginatus.
 I suspect she may be pregnant.
 She is a she because - remember?
 If she were a male, her eyes would be so big that they would meet in the middle of her head.
 The long-legged flies are also back.
 I have got to practise getting them while they are still, which isn't too often.

 This big leathery-looking fly seems to have a face framed by several pointy spokes - who knows what it is?
 But I labeled it as a big midge.
 The second fly here is also a midge or mosquito.
 I'd go with female midge as it doesn't have big antennae which the male of either would have, and it doesn't have the big biting tool that a female mosquito would have.
 The third one is probably also a midge for the same reason.

 More mosquitoes!
 A featureless blackish one and one with black and white banded legs, which probably means it is one of the Aedes genus of mosquitoes, one of the favorite friends of summer - not.

 Isn't this an interesting looking fly?
 I'm such a sucker for a red-eyed fly, like this second one.
 But one of my very favorites is this Picture-winged fly.